arpcorrea/arpcorrea.github.io/_posts/2020-05-15-Heat-Transfer.md

 ### Solving 2-D Heat Transfer problem using Python

 The following tries solves the classical conduction-convection problem in a 2-dimension problem.
 The goal is to reproduce the temperature distribution in a domain composed by two blocks of different thermal properties.
-A centrally located zone is constantly at a higher temperature and the two blocks do not exchange heat (ideally a vacuum between them).
+A centrally located zone is constantly at a higher temperature and the two blocks do not exchange heat among them (ideally a vacuum between them).

 The following image shows the problem to be solved.